Instant Pot Mac and Cheese

 Yes, yes, I’m obsessed.
 Noted.
 Moving on.

-So, in addition to this mac and cheese being quick, it can also very happily become a party.
+So, in addition to this Instant Pot Mac and Cheese being quick, it can also very happily become a party.

 On a regular night, if you just need to feed the kids (or yourself after the bar, no judgement), I would pair this with a nice salad.

-But if you want to party with the mac and cheese, it’s down.
+But if you want to party with the Instant Pot Mac and Cheese, it’s down.
 Make a double batch (at least) and then break out a bunch of accoutrement.
 Dish up big, gooey bowls of mac and cheese, and then allow people to top it as they see fit.
 Kinda like sundaes, but with pasta.
 How can that be bad?

 Here are some topping ideas: